Sustainability & Transparency

 Leading to a Sustainable Future

-Using schools as a portal to reach deeper into communities touches not only schoolchildren, but also parents and member of the community whose activities in some way affect local schools.
+Using schools as a portal to reach deeper into communities touches not only schoolchildren, but also parents and members of the community whose activities in some way affect local schools.
 This is the case for local farmers for whom stable schools mean consistent buyers of their produce.
 This is not an overnight transformation, but planting the seeds today is the first step toward a sustainable future.